Oakland County Child Killer: Later developments / 2012 case reopening

-"Jeff Gannon"
+"Jeff"

 In 2005, an unidentified man, who would later emerge to become a common figure in the case and has been referred to by the alias of "Jeff", was reminded of a relationship he had in 1977 with an acquaintance.
 In an interview given to Oakland County investigators in 2010, Jeff informed them of atypical observations and actions while driving and conversing with the acquaintance, such as taking him to buildings where satanic rituals were allegedly performed.
 The acquaintance navigated through lesser-known routes associated with the case with ease.
 The acquaintance also spoke of details written in "Allen's" letter (see above).
-Jeff requested information about the "Allen" letter to help confirm his suspicions, but was denied.
+Jeff requested information about the "Allen" letter to help confirm his suspicions but was denied.

 In 2010, Jeff gave a recorded interview to Oakland County investigators and prosecutor Jessica Cooper to present evidence pertaining to the investigation.
 Jeff claimed to have tried to approach Cooper with his findings and to convince her to place the case under the jurisdiction of the Department of Justice.
 The department was already involved through the FBI and through resources such as the ViCAP database.
 Cooper dismissed his suggestions, and, as there was no new evidence presented, his request to inspect the "Allen" letter was denied.
-Cooper described the interview as "a rambling statement outlining a theory that the Oakland County Child Killer abductions and murders were related to pagan holidays, the lunar calendar, and Wiccan rituals."
+Cooper described the interview as "a rambling statement outlining a theory that the Oakland County Child Killer abductions and murders were related to pagan holidays, the lunar calendar, and Wiccan rituals".

 Jeff proceeded to correspond with Deborah Jarvis, mother of victim Kristine Mihelich, and investigative journalists such as Bill Proctor and Heather Catallo in 2010.
-He claimed that he was among a team of a dozen investigators involved with the case and could identify the perpetrator of the crimes, but refused to indicate which law enforcement division he worked for.
-Jeff claimed to have invested 10,000 hours into the investigation over several years, but was reluctant to release his results as he doubted the competence of Wayne and Oakland County investigators.
+He claimed that he was among a team of a dozen investigators involved with the case and could identify the perpetrator of the crimes but refused to indicate for which law enforcement division he worked.
+Jeff claimed to have invested 10,000 hours into the investigation over several years but was reluctant to release his results, as he doubted the competence of Wayne and Oakland County investigators.
 In a press release email, Jeff indicated possible meddling by Cooper and other reasons as to why he had not made his investigation public.
 According to Paul Hughes, an attorney representing Jarvis, Jeff's investigation discovered the murderer.
 However, according to Hughes, Jeff refused to identify the culprit unless the authorities divulged crucial information, which Jeff requested during the initial interviews in 2010.
 Jeff wanted to positively confirm the identity of his suspect using the police evidence before proceeding further.

 In 2012, Jeff presented his findings to a select group of Detroit journalists on Hughes' cell phone.
 To preserve his anonymity, he insisted that his phone interview with Hughes not be recorded.
-According to Jeff, there was a total of approximately 11–16 victims, significantly more than the four officially confirmed victims.
+According to Jeff, there were a total of approximately 11–16 victims, significantly more than the four officially confirmed victims.
 Based on this information, Hughes attempted a lawsuit against the Oakland County authorities for $100 million, citing mishandling of the investigation and demanding Cooper's resignation.
 The lawsuit alleged a cover-up conspiracy and obstruction.